AI Governance & Compliance

 Design

-We build a framework proportionate to that risk, not a generic checklist borrowed from a different kind of company.
+We build a framework proportionate to that risk, not a checklist borrowed from a different kind of company.

 Operationalize